 John Huston by Lillian Ross

-Lillian Ross was a staff writer at The New Yorker.
-She wrote often about moviemakers—including Clint Eastwood, Federico Fellini, Akira Kurosawa, Oliver Stone, Tommy Lee Jones, Wes Anderson, and Francis Ford Coppola.
-John Huston was the main character in her classic book, Picture, about the making of the 1951 film The Red Badge of Courage.
-The book, still in print, is generally acknowledged to be the first time a long factual story was written—the interrelationship of Huston, the director, Gottfried Reinhardt, the producer, Dore Schary, the M-G-M production head and Louis B. Mayer, head of the studio as the main novelistic characters—in fictional form.
+Lillian Ross was a staff writer at The New Yorker who wrote frequently about moviemakers, but none more than John Huston.
+He was the main character in her classic 1952 book, Picture, about the making of The Red Badge of Courage.
+The book, still in print, is generally acknowledged to be the first time a long factual story was written in fictional form.
 Ross lived in Manhattan and passed away in 2017 at age 99.